+Taylor Head Provincial Park has plenty of different #coastal hiking routes to choose from.
 The trails vary in length & difficulty and can be done separately or all together.
-Near the entrance to the park is the Bull Beach trail which extends for 4.5km from one parking lot to another.
+Near the entrance to the park is the Bull Beach trail which extends 4.5km from one parking lot to another.
 This is probably the least hiked trail due to logistics, but as with every trail, it’s full of great scenery.
 This part of the peninsula has white sand as far as the eye can see in some places.

 The next trail is the aptly named Beach Walk.
 From the main parking lot, you’re greeted with a covered picnic area with very informative interpretive panels and mailboxes stuffed with park maps and info.
-A boardwalk takes you to a beautiful calm, white sand beach.
-Continuing on to the right will take you along a really cool piece of land that acts as a breakwater for the beach and is home to flocks of seabirds.
+A short boardwalk trail takes you to a calm, white sand beach.
+Continuing on to the right will take you along a piece of land that acts as a breakwater for the beach, and is home to flocks of seabirds.

 The two main trails, the Spry Bay trail, and Headland trail are stacked loops of about 4km (2 hours) each.
 My preference is to do these loops in a counterclockwise direction to start along the rugged, active surf, western shore.
 Ending along the calm eastern shore and its white sand beach make a great place to relax when you’re done a satisfying hike.

 These trails follow through many different beautiful habitats.
 Majestic stands of trees draped in old man’s beard, a wetlands boardwalk, rugged cliffs, coastal barrens and sheltered coves make for a biodiverse array of scenery.